MercuryWorkshop/wisp-protocol/README.md

 # Wisp Protocol
-Wisp is designed to be a low-overhead, easy to implement protocol for proxying multiple TCP/UDP sockets over a single websocket connection.
+Wisp is designed to be a low-overhead, easy to implement protocol for proxying multiple TCP and UDP sockets over a single websocket connection.

-For the protocol specifications, see [`protocol.md`](https://github.com/MercuryWorkshop/wisp-protocol/blob/main/protocol.md).
+For the protocol specifications, see [`protocol.md`](https://github.com/MercuryWorkshop/wisp-protocol/blob/v2/protocol.md).

 ## Major Versions:
 There are two major versions of Wisp: